 - Spendthrift provision.
 This provision of a trust restricts how a beneficiary can use or transfer his or her interest in the trust assets.

-Of course, other terms or acronyms may come up during the administration of the trust.
+The terms and definitions used in the trust and by those involved with you in the administration of the trust may seem like a foreign language, other terms or acronyms may come up during the administration of the trust.
 If they do then you should not be afraid to ask questions.
 Simply search our website or start a live chat with us today to get the information that you need to do your job as trustee.